dnik4ov97/app-MERN-stack/README.md

 2. Run each Dockerfile in app-backend & app-frontend

-    In ~/app-backend
+    In ~/app-MERN-stack/app-backend
     `docker build -t app-backend .`

-    In ~/app-frontend
+    In ~/app-MERN-stack/app-frontend
     `docker build -t app-frontend .`

 3. Run Docker compose

-    In the root file
+    In ~/app-MERN-stack/Docker
     `docker-compose up`

+**You should see the frontend on localhost:3000 & backend on localhost:5001**